 That’s it!
 Not enough to live on, but writing is one area of my business I really want to expand.
 I’ve signed up for Contena but have been too busy to pursue it fully.
 It’s definitely something I’m making time for in the future!

 One thing I have to emphasize is: charge more if you’re a good writer.
 Having been on the hiring side for writers, one thing the personal finance world lacks in particular is good writers.
 That means people who can analyze information and write in a way that’s informative and friendly, with minimal errors in grammar or spelling.

 When I first started writing for money 3 years ago, I only charged $25.
 Even back then I was underselling myself.

 Nowadays, I rarely charge under $100 per article, because I know that my articles will be well-researched, written in a tone appropriate for the client’s audience, and have minimal to no errors.
 If you can do that, you’re probably in the top 10% of personal finance writers 🙂

-Looking for a personal finance writer?
-Hire me here!
+Looking to become a personal finance writer?
+Check out this course!